Blyth Bebside railway station: History

+Original station

-The original station was opened on 3 August 1850, by the Blyth and Tyne Railway.
+The original station was opened on 3 August 1850 as Cowpen Lane by the Blyth and Tyne Railway.
 It was situated on the south side of Front Street on the A19.
 The goods shed was north of the level crossing and east of the running lines; this was closed on 9 December 1963.
 The station was closed on 2 November 1964.

 Reopening proposals

-Proposals to reintroduce passenger rail services to the currently freight-only section of the former Blyth and Tyne Railway system have been discussed since the 1990s.
+Proposals to reintroduce passenger railway services to the freight-only section of the former Blyth and Tyne Railway system have been discussed since the 1990s.

+Denis Murphy, the then Labour MP for Wansbeck, expressed support in the House of Commons in an adjournment debate in April 1999 and again in a debate in January 2007.
+The Railway Development Society (renamed Railfuture in 2000) also endorsed the proposal in 1998.